 The Agency adopts an annual budget and makes decisions on the efficient use of its resources.
 The financial plan includes the operating and capital programs, sets levels of related operating and capital expenditures that may be made during the budget period.
-The Board of Directors approves the annual budget, via Action item, prior to the beginning of the new fiscal year (July 1st through June 30th) and is implemented and monitored throughout the year by project managers and executive management, responding to unforeseen emergency circumstances.
-The budget for fiscal year 2022-23 was approved on June 9, 2022, and supports the mission, value, and goals, and objectives of the strategic plan.
-The budget for fiscal year 2022-23 included an operating budget of \$40,004,629 in revenues, and \$39,492,896 of expenses.
-The approved capital budget is \$4,969,000 and the Rehab & Betterment budget for \$1,300,000.
+The Board of Directors approves the annual budget, via Action item, prior to the beginning of the new fiscal year (July 1 st through June 30th) and is implemented and monitored throughout the year by project managers and executive management, responding to unforeseen emergency circumstances.
+The budget for fiscal year 2023-24 was approved on June 8, 2023, and supports the mission, value, and goals, and objectives of the strategic plan.
+During the Fiscal Year, modifications may be presented to the Board for approval.
+The budget for fiscal year 2023-24 included an operating budget of \$40,004,629 in revenues, and \$44,549,799 of expenses.
+The approved capital budget is \$3,050,000 and the Rehab & Betterment budget for \$1,325,000.